HorizenOfficial/horizen-academy-v2/docs/consensus/proof-of-work-pow.md

 ### Step 2 - Finding a Nonce

 Now, a miner builds a _merkle tree_ of all transactions included in the block and includes the _merkle root_ in the block header.
-She adds all the other necessary data, such as the hash of the previous block, and some other metadata.
+They add all the other necessary data, such as the hash of the previous block, and some other metadata.

 ![merkle tree](/img/proof-of-work-pow/merkle-tree.jpg)

 Once the candidate block is completed, the miner inserts some value in the _nonce_ data field.
 The **nonce** - _number used once_ - is a variable whose only purpose is to modify the block hash.

 When a first nonce is inserted, the miner performs the first hash operation.
-She compares the resulting block hash with the current _target_ and if it is greater than the target, she increments the nonce and performs the same steps again.
+They compare the resulting block hash with the current _target_ and if it is greater than the target, they increment the nonce and performs the same steps again.

 All miners do this simultaneously and are in a competition to find a nonce that produces a hash equal to or below the target.